LucasGoncSilva/lipsum/README.md

 <h1 align='center'>:notebook: LIPSUM :notebook:</h1>

-<h4 align='justify'>Made with Django as MVC framework, this project works for serving as a real, useful online password manager.
-It uses criptography to store the secrets in DB, so even admins can't see raw passwords, only hashes.</h4>
+<h4 align='justify'>Made with Django as MVC framework, this project works as a real, useful online password manager.
+It uses cryptography to store the secrets in DB, so a DB leak of information will presents only encrypted data instead of raw sensitive information.</h4>

 ![GitHub last commit](https://img.shields.io/github/last-commit/LucasGoncSilva/lipsum?style=for-the-badge)